 - salt and pepper, to taste

-- Grease an 8×8 casserole dish with cooking spray.
+- Grease an 8×8 inch casserole dish with cooking spray.

-- In a small bowl, mix the breadcrumbs, olive oil, fresh herbs and a dash of salt and pepper together.
+- In a small bowl, mix the breadcrumbs, olive oil, fresh herbs and a pinch of salt and pepper together.

 - Bake for about 20-25 minutes or until golden on top and bubbling on the sides.

-To Prepare: Let it thaw in the fridge over night.
-If it’s still slightly frozen in the middle, you’ll just have to cook it longer than the recipe calls for or defrost it a bit in the microwave before baking.
+Prepare From Frozen: Thaw in the fridge over night and follow Step 6.
+Note: If it’s still slightly frozen in the middle, you’ll just have to cook it longer than the recipe calls for or defrost it a bit in the microwave before baking.
 Cover it with foil if the top gets too brown in the oven.